arcticmatt/blog/solana/candy-machine/README.md

 There are four main steps involved to set up a Candy Machine.

 1. First, you create an account that contains configuration data (e.g. the symbol of your NFTs).
-This is done by calling the initialize_config instruction of the Candy Machine program.
+This is done by calling the `nft_candy_machine::initialize_config` instruction of the Candy Machine program.
 2. Second, you add "config lines" to the config account.
 There's one line for each NFT in the collection, and each line contains the name of the asset and a URI pointing to its metadata.
+The `nft_candy_machine::add_config_lines` instruction does this.
 2. Next, you create an account that contains the rest of the Candy Machine's info (e.g. the address of the wallet that minting proceeds should go to).
-This is done by calling the initialize_candy_machine instruction of the Candy Machine program.
+This is done by calling the `nft_candy_machine::initialize_candy_machine` instruction of the Candy Machine program.
 I'm actually not sure why the configuration account is different from the Candy Machine account-maybe it's to work around size limitations?
-3. Finally, when someone wants to mint an NFT, they call the mint_nft instruction of the Candy Machine program.
+3. Finally, when someone wants to mint an NFT, they call the `nft_candy_machine::mint_nft` instruction.

 Let's go over each of these steps in more detail.